Nokia, Finland

+Nokia's neighbouring municipalities are Hämeenkyrö, Pirkkala, Sastamala, Tampere, Vesilahti and Ylöjärvi.
+The distance to Tampere Airport from Nokia is 16 km by road around Lake Pyhäjärvi.

 Etymology and heraldry

 The origin of the name Nokia is obscure.
-In modern Finnish, noki means soot, and nokia is an inflected plural, although this form of the word is rarely if ever used.
+In modern Finnish, noki means soot, and nokia is an inflected plural, although this form of the word is rarely, if ever, used.
 The most common theory claims the name actually originates from the archaic Finnish word nois (pl. nokia) or nokinäätä ("soot marten"), meaning sable.
 After the sable was hunted to extinction in Finland, the word was applied to any dark-coated fur animal, such as the marten, which are found in the area to this day.
 The sable is enshrined on the Nokia coat of arms.
 However, later research has appeared to indicate that sables never inhabited Finland in the first place, and the name nois may actually refer to the beaver.
 The coat of arms was designed by Gustaf von Numers and was confirmed on October 25, 1951.

 History

 The first literary reference to Nokia is in a 1505 document, which mentions two farms Stoora och Lilla Nokia, Swedish for "Big and Little Nokia".
 The Nokia manor was formed out of these two farms.
 The area was a part of the Pirkkala parish.

-Nokia was the setting of one of the largest battles in the Club War, a 1596 peasant uprising against feudal lords.
+Nokia was the setting of one of the largest battles in the Club War, a 1596–1597 peasant uprising against feudal lords in Finland, which was then part of the Kingdom of Sweden.
 The peasants, armed with clubs, took up residence in Nokia Manor and won several skirmishes against the feudal cavalry, but were decisively defeated by Klaus Fleming on 1–2 January 1597.
 Thousands of clubmen were slain and their leader Jaakko Ilkka, who had fled, was captured a few weeks later and executed.
 The Club War was the last major peasant revolt in Finland, and it permanently consolidated the hold of the nation-state.
 Much later, in the Finnish Civil War (1918), Nokia (along with neighbouring Tampere) was a stronghold for the Red Guards and saw some combat.

 In 1922, Suur-Pirkkala was split into Pohjois- and Etelä-Pirkkala (Northern and Southern).
 Nokia used to reach out to the current heart of Tampere, as the Pispala area was part of Nokia (Pohjois-Pirkkala) until 1937.
 In 1938 Pohjois-Pirkkala was renamed Nokia while Etelä-Pirkkala became simply Pirkkala.
 Two municipalities have been consolidated with Nokia: Suoniemi in 1973 and Tottijärvi in 1976.
 Nokia was designated as a city in 1977.